How to Buy Stocks in Singapore in 5 Easy Steps (2024) + Tips

 Step 1: Open an investment brokerage account

 Stocks cannot be bought at a shop and taken home in a plastic bag.
-In order to buy and sell your stocks, you’re going to need to do so through an account with an investment brokerage.
+To buy and sell your stocks, you’ll need to sign up for an account with an investment brokerage.
 A brokerage is a company that acts as the middleman between you and the stock exchange.

 MoneySmart Exclusive